je223sv/1DV610-lab2/DEVELOPER.md

 Output:

 - The home screen should have a title that says "Quiz Battle"
-- The home screen should have a button that says "Singleplayer"
+- The home screen should have a button that says "Single Player"
 - The home screen should have a button that says "Vs Computer"

+## UC2: Start a single player game

+Input:

+- UC1
+- Click on "Single Player"
+- Choose the "sports" category
+- click "start" in the top right corner

+Output:

+- The game should display a question from the sports category
+- There should be four options below the question